Using icons and infographics in your marketing

 To get the most value it’s important to know the difference between the two (this will also massively help should you need to brief a designer!); despite the two terms frequently being used interchangeable they are in fact very different things.

-Icons are simple images, commonly illustrations, usually small, that are used to represent a concept or an object.
+Icons are simple images, commonly illustrations, usually small and used to represent a concept or an object.

 Infographics, on the other hand, are a whole different beast.
 They’re more complex visuals that are used to tell a story or convey information without writing everything out.

-Our designers will, as part of this storytelling process, work with you on the layout so as to achieve maximum impact, ensuring there’s enough whitespace so your impact isn’t reduced by your message being overcrowded.
+Our designers will, as part of this storytelling process, work with you on the layout so as to achieve maximum impact.
+They’ll ensure there’s enough whitespace so your impact isn’t reduced by your message being overcrowded.

-Infographics usually incorporate icons, for the reasons outlined above, but they can also, and often do, include imagery, charts, and graphs to help your intended audience understand a detailed idea without having to process masses of text.
-Alternatively, they’re often used to break down the various stages of an activity.
+Infographics usually incorporate icons, for the reasons outlined above, but they can also, and often do, include imagery, charts, and graphs.
+All of these elements help your intended audience understand a detailed idea without having to process masses of text.
+Alternatively, icons are used to break down the various stages of an activity.

-The best way for data to be visualised is another key area for our designers when it comes to infographics and we can work with you on the best format for your data so it’s easy for your audience to interpret.
+The best way for data to be visualised is another key area for our designers when it comes to infographics.
+We can work with you on the best format for your data so it’s easy for your audience to interpret.

 As ever, regardless of whether we’re working with you to create a bespoke set of icons or an infographic, ensuring accessibility will be a key area of focus with colours carefully tested for contrast and alt text included, for images and charts for example.